pi-star-2025/pi_star/Misc/Real_VR/hypothalamus.md

 When you think in perfect circles (hot fusion or cold fusion), you become *unconscious*.
 The unconscious *simulates* reality, guiding it in certain directions.

 Our unconscious is created by the hypothalamus.
 It uses very strong opinions about how to use the 2 eyes and 2 ears, to lock in your unconscious by 5-7.
 It's by the time you can stably walk.

-When your walking has locked into place, it
+The hypothalamus, like the star mind, will understand which ice in the world most describes the π snapshots created by the 2 eyes and 2 ears.
+This is mathematically the most efficient method, and the star/hypothalamus could adapt as needed, for better or worse.

+The ice, in the context of other red/blue/green data on earth, best captures the powerful social data of 2 eyes/2 ears.
+Also ice most resembles 8-5-3 deferred time to the human mind.